MultiSafepay/docs/content/payments/methods/prepaid-cards/gift-cards/user-guide/creating-custom-gift-cards.md

     - A test gift card with credit and a secure code
     - A startup fee of 200 EUR

-**3.** MultiSafepay activates the custom card in your MultiSafepay account.
+**3.** MultiSafepay activates the custom card for your MultiSafepay account.

 **4.** To integrate your card: